UrlEdge

 # location: /shop/old-product

-# x-urledge-rule: regex-product-match- Crawl Test: Use Screaming Frog or similar tools to crawl the old URL list against the new environment.
+1. Crawl test: Use Screaming Frog or a similar crawler to test the old URL list against the staging environment.

 Conclusion